Gageperrin/it-notes/README.md

 2. Prepare for IT certification exams.
 3. Demonstrate and share what I have learned as resources for others to use.

 They are taken from a variety of courses and documentation which are cited in each respective folder and file.
 These notes are purely for learning purposes and demonstration of knowledge.
-The holder(s) of the intellectual property rights to these courses may request for me to make the notes for their course content private if they so desire.

 Exam date log:
 * **AWS Solutions Architect Associate C02** - August 12, 2020 - **PASSED**